-Oxford Open Learning will write to all students who we believe are sitting exams in the summer series in the preceding autumn.
-We will give you detailed instructions about how to find a centre and how to book your exam on this website and on ool.co.uk again look under “Student Information”.
+Oxford Open Learning will email all students who we believe are sitting exams in the summer series in the preceding autumn.
+We provide detailed instructions about how to find a centre and how to book your exam on this website and on ool.co.uk again look under “Student Information”.

 The exam board deadlines for booking exams are;

 Please do not work to these dates.

 Most popular centres get booked up very much in advance so you should start early.
 Many centres will no longer take Private Candidates after Christmas and some are even saying none after the 1st December.
 You might have to contact several centres before you find one to help and this can be time consuming.
 It is also a good idea to compare prices as these can vary greatly, please use our Exam Centre Finder or first of all contact your old school if you have one.